sfurini/covid_fl/README.md

 * client.py: client code.
 When requested by the server it performs a step of minimization of the loss function, and it sends back the updated model

+Required inputs:

+* The mask files in plink format (the same ones that we used as inputs for the burden test with regenie)

+* A space-separated text file with phenotype information.
+The first column is the id of the sample.
+Multiple phenotypes can be included in the same file, then the one to be used in training is selected into client.py.
+An example is included as example_pheno.txt.

+* A space-separated text file with covariate information.
+Here again the first column is the id of the sample.
+This file needs two columns named *age* and *sex*.
+Sex should be coded as 1/0 for female/male.
+An example is included as example_covar.txt

 For testing the code locally:

-* run prepare_inputs.sh to create the necessary input files
+* run prepare_inputs.sh to convert the mask files in plink format into txt

 * run the server with: python server.py

-* run as many clients as you want with: python client.py
+* run a client with: python client.py

-The variable *min_updated_clients* in server.py defines how many clients needs to be updated before the server model is updated

-If *min_updated_clients* is set to 1 and only one client is executed and the code reproduces a local (not-federated) learning of the model
+In this way only one client is executed and the code reproduces a local (not-federated) learning of the model

-In client.py the variable *X* is the matrix of input features with samples along the row, and *y* is the array of output classes